noslowerdna/klipsy/README.md

 ```

 Alternatively, you can [download a ZIP file](https://github.com/noslowerdna/zclipsy/archive/master.zip) of the latest
-code at and `unzip` it in the directory of your choice.
+code and `unzip` it in the directory of your choice.

 To generate an example catalog site, just `chmod` the `zclipsy` script to be executable and then run it.